 Trading with leverage may also come with specific costs attached.
 Fees In this category include subscription fees, redemption fees, and management costs.

-The last expense traders will need to become familiar with is the liquidation fee.
+The last expense traders must know about is the liquidation fee.
 If you decide to partake in margin trading, you might be forced to pay such a fee if you can no longer meet the margin requirements.

-Traders will be pleased to learn that overnight fees are not something they will need to worry about when trading Tether at an exchange, as these platforms do to demand such payments from clients.
+Traders will be pleased to learn that overnight fees are not something they should worry about when trading Tether at an exchange, as these platforms do not demand such payments from clients.

 Reasons For and Against Trading USDT

-While USDT can be an interesting way for one to diversify their trading strategies, it is crucial to become familiar with the pros and cons of Tether before one decides to commit.
+While USDT can be an interesting way for one to diversify their trading portfolio, it is crucial to become familiar with the pros and cons of Tether before one decides to commit.

 Trading USDT Pros

-• Tether is pegged to the US dollar
+- Tether is less volatile due to its peg to the US dollar

 Trading USDT Cons